 Our first stop in El Salvador

 “Le estress.”
 We heard this more than once as the reason why El Salvadorans come to Suchitoto, 28 miles (45 km) from the hectic capital city of San Salvador.
-Despite the atrocities that occurred in this area during the civil war (much more about that in our next post), modern Suchitoto (which everyone abbreviates to just Suchi) is a blissfully stress free town with the power to make you that way too.
+Despite the atrocities that occurred in this area during the civil war, modern Suchitoto (which everyone abbreviates to just Suchi) is a blissfully stress free town with the power to make you that way too.

 Bright green grass sprouts up between time-worn cobblestones in the streets.
 Rotund, apron-wearing ladies sling pupusas and fried plantain chips around the small town square.
 Shops open and close when they feel like it.
 The already languid pace slows down even further as the temperature rises.

-Over time Suchi has attracted a mix of Salvadorans, expats and international NGO workers which give the place a bohemian vibe.
+Over time, Suchi has attracted a mix of Salvadorans, expats, and international NGO workers and that combination gives the place a bohemian vibe.
 We met just a fraction of the fascinating characters in Suchi and each one enriched our experience.
 Suchitoto actually reminded us of what Antigua, Guatemala must have been like 50 years ago before all the retired gringos arrived bringing their gated communities and sushi restaurants with them.